GAPS-CLOSURE

 CLOSURE for C Language

-CLOSURE Toolchain User Manual for C Language, Peraton Labs, Release version 3.0, February 16, 2024 [PDF HTML]
+CLOSURE Toolchain User Manual for C Language, Peraton Labs, Release version 3.0, April 29, 2024 [PDF HTML]

 Docker container with CLOSURE toolchain installed:

-docker pull gapsclosure/closuredev:develop
+docker pull gapsclosure/closuredev:master

 CLOSURE for Java